andreasb/simplerecipesearch/README.md

 ### Installation

-1. Fork the repo.
-2. Clone the repo with `git clone https://github.com/andreasb/simplerecipesearch.git`.
+1. Clone the repo with `git clone https://github.com/andreasb/simplerecipesearch.git`.
-3. Then install dependencies with `cd simplerecipesearch && npm install -d`.
+2. Then install dependencies with `cd simplerecipesearch && npm install -d`.
-4. Run the app: `node app`.
+3. Run the app: `node app`.

 ### To Do